Killing of Jamar Clark: Shooting

-The United States Department of Justice Department declined to prosecute the officers, saying it found "insufficient evidence" for criminal civil rights charges.
+The United States Department of Justice declined to prosecute the officers, saying it found "insufficient evidence" for criminal civil rights charges.
 The federal government decision followed a separate investigation in March by Minnesota's Bureau of Criminal Apprehension (BCA), which concluded that the officers acted in self-defense and would not face criminal charges for the killing.
 Schwarze shot Clark only after Ringgenberg scuffled with the young man, according to the BCA findings.
 Clark allegedly took control of the officer's gun and Ringgenberg told Schwarze to open fire.
 The department's internal investigation confirmed those findings.
 They "concluded the use of deadly force in the line of duty was necessary to protect an officer from apparent death or great bodily harm."

 Other accounts have disputed the police's version of events.
 Nekelia Sharp said that the shooting occurred while Clark was handcuffed and not resisting.
 Teto Wilson, who visited a nearby club, said he saw Clark "perfectly still, laying [sic] on the ground" when he was shot.
 Keisha Steele, who lived near the area of the shooting, said she saw Clark's hands behind his back.
 Everett Spicer arrived at the scene after the shooting, and said he saw a motionless Clark handcuffed on the ground.
 Spicer said police removed the handcuffs from Clark as emergency medical services arrived to tend to him.
 In its decision to not charge the officers, the Department of Justice said that eyewitness accounts were inconsistent.
 Half of the witness interviewed said that Clark was not handcuffed.
 Among those that said he was handcuffed at the time of the shooting, federal authorities said that witness accounts varied regarding the timing and sequence of events, and if one or both hands were cuffed.